SCADA Reliability • High Availability & Failover

 High availability (HA) in SCADA means the monitoring and alarming system keeps operating through hardware failures, software crashes, network outages, and maintenance - with no gap an operator would notice.
 In practice, it is achieved through redundancy: a second copy of every critical component (server, historian, communication path) that takes over automatically when the primary fails.
 Disaster recovery (DR) is the related but distinct discipline of restoring the system after a larger event - a fire, a flood, a ransomware incident - typically from replicated data at a second location.

 The stakes are asymmetric.
-A SCADA outage does not usually break anything by itself — the PLCs keep running their logic locally.
+A SCADA outage does not usually break anything by itself - the PLCs keep running their logic locally.
 What you lose is visibility and alarming.
 If a high-pressure alarm would have fired during the outage window, nobody gets the call.
 For pipelines, gas processing, water systems, and any operation with environmental or safety exposure, that window is the entire risk.
 This is why reliability-focused buyers evaluate HA before features: a feature you cannot see during an outage does not exist.
-Our guide to the best SCADA systems for mission-critical environments covers the broader selection criteria; this article goes deep on the redundancy layer specifically.
+This article goes deep on the redundancy layer specifically.

 Availability is usually expressed in "nines."
 The difference between them is bigger than it looks: